artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>all but broken down by the ruthless iron chains.
 (5.387–91)</p>
 </blockquote>

-In *The Iliad,* the gods are involved with most important events and decisions.
+In the *Iliad,* the gods are involved with most important events and decisions.
 They drive the men to battle, plant ideas and dreams, guide or deflect arrows and spears, and control natural forces.
 Yet, despite being pervasive, Homer keeps the Greek gods largely hidden within natural forces or doppelgängers.
 Occasionally an individual hero recognizes and converses with them, but they never appear to many humans at once.

 Homer’s portrayal of the gods reflects the fact that the gods don’t exist—the Greeks imagined them.
 Since the Greeks never saw the gods present themselves outside of dreams or visions, Homer’s listeners would be skeptical if he portrayed them otherwise.